 What Is The Dollar Defense In Football?

 The dollar defensive package was made famous in Madden to defend against pass-heavy teams.
-This package includes 8 defensive backs on the field and typically 3 defensive linemen.
+This package includes eight defensive backs on the field and typically three defensive linemen.

 This package is rarely used in football games, typically only for preventing situations or if the coach has a specialty blitz package.

-Teams don’t necessarily use a dollar package because of how weak it is against the run.
+Teams don’t necessarily use a dollar package because of its weakness against the run.
 The offensive lineman mismatches teams if they do decide to run the football.
 This is why the dollar package is typically run when defenses are 100% sure that the other team will throw the football.
 The dollar package is typically run in emergencies, such as a Hail Mary.

 The nickel, dime, and quarter packages are used regularly by defensive coaches.
 These packages are a great way for coaches to make sure they can match up with offenses.
 The nickel package will help the defense get the right defender on the field against the offense’s best receiver.

-A good pass rush is essential when you’re using a 4 man or 5 man defensive line.
+A good pass rush is essential when using a four-man or five-man defensive line.

 The problem with these defenses is that pass rushers, linebackers, and defensive backs aren’t available in enough numbers to match up against spread passing teams (which almost every team uses these days).
 You need to bring in an extra defender, but at the same time, keep your secondary coverage skills intact.

 This is where the nickel package comes in.
-With 5 and later 6 defensive backs on the field, you largely have a nickel package.
+With five and later six defensive backs on the field, you largely have a nickel package.
 The advantage of the nickel package is that it gets you an extra defender.
 The disadvantage is that you are often exposed to many quick pass offenses who use spread formations, so pass rushers aren’t as effective.

 Let’s keep learning!
 Our learning center is packed with information regarding technique, scheme, and more!